-Figure 11: A detail of the adapted mesh to the spiral in Arucas Mountain.
+Figure 10: A detail of the adapted mesh to the spiral in Arucas Mountain.

+two-dimensional sequence of approximate problems on the parametric space.
 This characteristic allows the optimization algorithm to deals with surfaces that only need to be continuous.
 Moreover, the barrier exhibited by the objective function in the parametric space prevents the algorithm to construct unacceptable meshes.